iris-hep/analysis-grand-challenge/datasets/cms-open-data-2015/README.md

 `create_file_list.sh` is a helper script to more conveniently create file lists for a list of records.

+`branches.txt` contains the branches in the converted ntuples.

+The `ntuples` folder contains paths to converted files.

 ## Samples categorized by process

 - **ttbar**: